Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 The action was far from consistent

 Allied troops on D-Day had radically different experiences depending on where they landed.
 In some places along the 50-mile front, there were almost no casualties at all.
-In other places, casualty rates were as high as 96%.
+In other places, casualty rates rose as high as 96%.

 The tide was a double-edged sword

 The planning for an operation of this magnitude required a meticulous consideration of an uncountable number of details and variables.
 If the attack happened at high tide, for example, landing craft might hit submerged German obstacles.
-If the Allies landed at low tide—the course that planners eventually chose—they would avoid those obstacles but troops would be forced to sprint the length of the beach with no cover under relentless fire.
+If the Allies landed at low tide—the course that planners eventually chose—they would avoid those obstacles, but troops would be forced to sprint the length of the beach with no cover under relentless fire.

 The beach was a minefield